Ola-ykay/Glasp-article/Glasp.md

    ## **How to setup Glasp on your desktop**
    Here are the simple steps to take to use Glasp on your Desktop using the Chrome browser:
-- Open your web browser and visit [Glasp website](https://glasp.co/).
+- Open your web browser and visit the [Glasp website](https://glasp.co/).

  - Click on the **sign up(beta)** button to create your Glasp account.